-The Diagnostic Medical Sonography program at West Virginia University Hospitals is an 18 month certificate program specializing in Abdominal, Obstetrical & Gynecological Sonography.
+The Diagnostic Medical Sonography program at WVU Hospitals is an 18-month certificate program specializing in abdominal, obstetrical, and gynecological sonography.
 The program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) in cooperation with the Joint Review Committee on Education in Diagnostic Medical Sonography (JRCDMS).
-Upon successful completion of the program, students are eligible to sit for the Sonography Principles & Instrumentation (SPI) examination administered by the American Registry of Diagnostic Medical Sonography (ARDMS).
-Successful completion of the SPI examination then qualifies graduates as eligible to sit for the ARDMS specialty certification examinations in abdomen and obstetrics & gynecology.
+Upon successful completion of the program, students are eligible to sit for the Sonography Principles and Instrumentation (SPI) examination, administered by the American Registry of Diagnostic Medical Sonography (ARDMS).
+Successful completion of the SPI examination then qualifies graduates to sit for the ARDMS Abdominal, Obstetrical, and Gynecological Sonography specialty certification examinations.

 WVU Hospitals utilizes state of the art GE™ equipment.
 Our machines have the most recent technological software packages available including 3D/4D imaging.
 A caseload of approximately 19,000 examinations per year provides students with an excellent comprehensive clinical education in ultrasound, which includes exposure to pediatric exams, breast imaging, high risk obstetrics, and vascular technology.